Aatman1/pyClockZone/README.md

 ## Usage

 1. Enter a city name in the input field and click "Add Location" or press Enter to add it to the list.
-2. Right-click on a location or select it and press Delete to remove it from the list.
+2. Right-click on a location to Delete to remove it from the list.
 3. Left-click on a location to view its weather forecast.
-4. Use the "12/24 Hr" button to toggle between 12-hour and 24-hour time formats.
+4. Use the "12/24 Hr" button to toggle between 12-hour and 24-hour time formats. (up to 15s delay for action to take effect)

 ## Notes